2007 Wigan Warriors season

-This article is about the 2007 season of the Wigan Warriors in the Super League and Challenge Cup.
+The Wigan Warriors played in the Super League and Challenge Cup in the 2007 season.

 Season preview

 2006 was a poor season for Wigan finishing 8th overall in the Super League but for most of the season they were battling with relegation.
 In 2007 Wigan will look to avoid another season like 2006, many players from the 2006 squad have left Wigan and been replaced by players such as Trent Barrett, Phil Bailey and Thomas Leuluai who will be important members of the 2007 Wigan squad.
 Players like Stuart Fielden and Chris Ashton who has impressive season in 2006 will be looking to continue their form in 2007 and some young academy player such as Darrell Goulding, Paul Prescott and Michael McIlorum will be looking to break into the first team in 2007.
 Wigan start the season with a tough home fixture against Warrington Wolves.
 Wigan will play local rivals St. Helens 4 times during the regular season including a match in Cardiff's Millennium Stadium.